 - Fraud — Can mean two things:

-- Defendant intentionally misrepresented something and was deceitful.
+- The defendant intentionally misrepresented something and was deceitful.

 - Defendant hid the fact with the intention to rob the plaintiff of their property or legal rights or cause them injury.

 - Malice — Can mean two things:

 - Defendant’s conduct that causes injury to the plaintiff.

-- Defendant’s conscious despicable conduct that disregards the safety and rights of the plaintiff.
+- Defendant’s conscious despicable conduct disregards the safety and rights of the plaintiff.

-For the plaintiff to get a punitive damage award, a personal injury lawyer needs clear evidence that the defendant acted with one of these intentions.
+For the plaintiff to get a punitive damage award, a personal injury and accident lawyer need clear evidence that the defendant acted with one of these intentions.
 Clear evidence means that there’s a high possibility that the defendant acted fraudulently, intentionally, or willfully.